Preserving New Caledonia’s Marine Environment

 New Caledonia, a French territory in the South Pacific, is among these still intact sites.
 The surrounding waters are known for their natural beauty, great biodiversity, and unique ecological processes.
 They possess healthy marine life with many species of fish and corals, a reef system that is among the world’s most extensive, and one of the largest lagoons on the planet.
 These waters are home to pristine ecosystems and significant populations of large predators.
 They also provide habitat for many iconic and threatened species.

-In April 2014, New Caledonia’s government showed its commitment to protecting its marine resources by designating the Natural Park, which covers the territory’s entire exclusive economic zone (EEZ).
-At nearly 1.3 million square kilometers (501,930 square miles), the park could secure the long-term protection of the region’s marine habitats.
-To make that happen, the government is now working on a management plan to define the zones of the park, how they would be used, and the different levels of protection.
+In April 2014, New Caledonia’s government announced its intention to create a marine management area, known as the Natural Park of the Coral Sea, that covers the territory’s entire exclusive economic zone (EEZ).
+The designation of a highly protected area within the nearly 1.3 million-square-kilometer (501,930-square-mile) park would provide long-term protections for the region’s marine habitats.
+As of mid-2017, the government continues to work on a management plan to define the zones of the park, how they would be used, and how much of the park would be protected.

-Global Ocean Legacy, a project of The Pew Charitable Trusts and partners, has been invited by New Caledonia to join the management committee planning the Coral Sea Natural Park.
+The Pew Bertarelli Ocean Legacy Project has been invited by New Caledonia to join the management committee planning the Natural Park of the Coral Sea.
 Other members include representatives from government, local institutions, environmental organizations, local communities, nongovernmental organizations, and the private sector.

 The benefits of creating a large reserve